School board looks at designs for new schools

-The Wilson County Schools Board of Education hopes to have some clarity when it meets Monday on how it can rebuild West Wilson Middle School and Stoner Creek Elementary School, the two buildings destroyed by the March 3 tornado.
+The Wilson County Schools Board of Education hopes to gain some clarity this week on how it can rebuild West Wilson Middle School and Stoner Creek Elementary School, the two buildings destroyed by the March 3 tornado.

 The board has voted to solicit bids to rebuild the schools in their existing “footprints.”
 However, building codes and requirements have changed in the nearly five decades since the original portions of the two schools were built.
 In addition today’s building codes requiring wider hallways and more accessible bathrooms, there is a 2018 requirement for schools to have “safe” rooms, according to Jason Morris of Mt.
 Juliet’s KBJM Architects.